Growyourbrand.net Reference notes on brand consequence May 2026

 Coffee runs out.
 That makes replenishment strategically important.
 Club ordering, boutiques, sleeve organization, flavor discovery, and reorder reminders turned the second purchase into part of the system rather than an afterthought.

 This is where Nespresso differs from a normal packaged-goods purchase.
-The customer is not only buying coffee from a shelf.
+The customer is not merely buying coffee from a shelf.
 They are participating in a managed loop of machine ownership, capsule selection, delivery, service, and return.

 Waste Became The Proof Burden